On/off scale separation: AdS from massive IIA on G2 orientifolds

-Specifically, we can imagine to start from a background with a large amount of $F_4$ flux, where both $f$ and $q$ scale as $N$ and scale separation is realized.
-Then, as we will see soon, via a D4-brane (or a stack of D4-branes), we can reduce the initially large value of $q$, which is quantized, down to $q \sim (2 \pi)^3 \times 1$.
-Once scale separation is broken as $q \sim (2 \pi)^3$, the system remains in a large volume regime at weak string coupling.
+Specifically, we can imagine to start from a background with a small amount of $F_4$ flux, where $f$ and $q$ scale differently and scale separation is broken but the system remains in a large volume regime at weak string coupling.
+Then, as we will see soon, via a D4-brane (or a stack of D4-branes), we can increase the initially large value of $q$, which is quantized, up to $q \sim (2 \pi)^3 \times 1$.
+Once scale separation is restored as $q \sim f$, the system remains in a large volume regime at weak string coupling.
 This is crucial in order to be able to still trust the compactification.
 This property also makes the present construction different with respect to the DGKT model \cite{DeWolfe:2005uu}.
-It is also important to stress that the potential of the open string modulus that allows to interpolate between the scale-separated regime and the circumstance where scale separation is broken can be always be made parametrically smaller than the flux potential (we will verify this in the appropriate section).
-Moreover, when $q = (2 \pi)^3$ and scale separation is completely broken, towers of KK modes associated with the radii $\{r_i\}_{i=2,4,6}$ become light.
+It is also important to stress that the potential of the open string modulus that allows to interpolate between the broken scale-separated regime and the circumstance where scale separation is realized can be always be made parametrically smaller than the flux potential (we will verify this in the appropriate section).
+Moreover, when scale separation is completely broken, towers of KK modes associated with the radii $\{r_i\}_{i=2,4,6}$ become light.
 This amounts to an explicit realization of the refined distance conjecture, as these towers appear when a finite distance is travelled in field space by the modulus representing the position of the D4-branes.
 In particular, as we will also explain in Section \ref{D4}, we can explicitly check that \be m \sim m_0 e^{- \gamma \Delta } \,, \ee where $\Delta$ is the above mentioned distance and $\gamma$ is ${\cal O}(1)$ coefficient.